 From the U.S. to Guatemala: To call someone in Guatemala, you must first dial 011, the international dialing code.
-Next, you dial 502 (the country code for Guatemala), then the rest of the local number.
+Then dial 502 (the country code for Guatemala) followed by the rest of the local number.

-Computer/E-mail Access
+Computer / E-mail Access

 It is recommended to leave as much technology behind as possible.
 Internet cafes are readily available throughout Guatemala for a nominal fee.
 If you choose to bring a cell phone, check with your provider on international plan information.
 Much of the time will be spent at sites where Wi-Fi is not available.
-Cameras are recommended however you will be instructed when not to use them.
+If Wi-Fi is available, using free communication apps like WhatsApp, Viber, or Signal allow you to make international calls for free to anyone who also has that app.
+Non-expensive cameras are recommended; however, you will be instructed when not to use them.